As a faith-based organization, we’re willing to bet you’ve got some amazing supporters.

-When community members are stewarded with care and attention, in real and authentic conversation about money, the natural response is usually gratitude.
+When community members are stewarded with care and attention, in real and authentic conversations about money, the natural response is usually gratitude.
 Grace and gratitude can shape our understanding of everything — including money.

-In the coming years, we will continue to see shifts in generosity, in giving, and in religious fundraising.
+In the coming years, we will continue to see shifts in generosity, giving, and religious fundraising.
 That’s why the best thing you can do for your ministry is to prepare for uncertainty and to stay committed to keeping your ministry healthy.

 Don’t be afraid to get creative and explore some of the insights shared above or some of the ministry fundraising ideas we compiled for you in a separate blog post.